-As well as our scholarships we offer these additional awards and prizes annually.
+As well as our scholarships we offer additional awards and prizes annually for student competitions.
+See page 15 for more information.

 International and European Scholarships and Awards

 The Inn also offers scholarships for students to undertake internships at several important international courts including the International Criminal Court (ICC), European Court of Human Rights (ECtHR), and European Free Trade Association (EFTA);